Visit to Capitol Hill

 - Be sure to arrive on time and dress appropriately (business attire).

-- All attendees should introduce themselves and indicate their positions with their employers (also note if you are a SHRM Advocacy Captain or HR Advocate, chapter or Council Legislative Director, or other SHRM volunteer); be sure to specify that you are constituents.
+- All attendees should introduce themselves and indicate their positions with their employers (also note if you are a SHRM Advocacy Captain or HR Advocate, chapter or State Council Legislative Director, or other SHRM volunteer); be sure to specify that you are constituents.

 - Start the meeting by thanking the legislator/staff for meeting with you and, where appropriate, for supporting SHRM’s public policy positions.